sania0607/quizgeini.ai/README.md

 # 🧞 QuizGeini.ai

-**AI-powered MCQ quiz generator from PDFs – built with Gemini API and Streamlit by Sania Rajput.**
+**AI-powered MCQ quiz generator from PDFs – built with Gemini API and Streamlit.**

 > _"Upload a PDF.
 Get Instant MCQs.
 Ace Your Prep — Powered by Gemini + Magic ✨"_